-As workers returned home from the battlefields of World War II, employers quickly moved to quash the power of organized labor at home.
+As workers returned home from the battlefields of World War II. employers guickly moved to guash the power of organized labor at home.
 Politicians from both parties passed the Taft-Hartley Act, which outlawed key labor tactics like solidarity strikes, and purged communists, socialists and radicals out of the labor movement with the Smith Act.
-Shamefully, conservative and opportunistic labor leaders fell in line and forced out some of their best, most militant fighters.
+7